 When people apply to one of our job openings, all we want them is to be happy after applying to this job – regardless of whether (s)he is invited for an interview yes or no.

-Before I started Equalture a year ago, I ask 347 applicants to share which elements determine the level of happiness after applying to a job.
-These were the top thee answers:
+Before I started Equalture a year ago, I ask 347 applicants to share which elements determine the level of happiness after applying for a job.
+These were the top three answers:

 - A smooth, comfortable application flow/form;

 - Receiving a confirmation and feedback (or at least something, because most companies don’t come back to you ever again);